alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 ### Configuring your editor

-In Emacs (with AUCtex), add the following to your `init.el`:

-{% highlight lisp %}
-(setq TeX-engine 'lualatex)
-{% endhighlight %}

-In Vim, stick the following in your `.vimrc`.
+#### Emacs

+There are a few options for Emacs (with AUCtex).
+If you don't care about the external stuff, and just want to use `lualatex`, add `(setq TeX-engine 'lualatex)` to your your `init.el`.
+I also like to use `latexmk` (otherwise you have to `C-c C-c` multiple times), but it's not supported out of the box yet.
+Have a look [here][10] or [here][11] on how to set it up yourself.

+#### Vim

-I got fed up with Vim-LaTeX, so this just sets the local `:make` command:
+I got fed up trying to use Vim-LaTeX, and ended up just using `:make`.

 {% highlight vim %}
 au FileType * setlocal mp=latexmk\ -pdf\ -e\ '$pdflatex=\"lualatex\ -file-line-error\ -shell-escape\ -synctex=1\ \\%S\ \\%O\"'\ -f\ '%'
 {% endhighlight %}

-## Conclusion
+## Closing thoughts

 I think that about covers everything.
-I'm really happy with this workflow, I'm certain that it improved the quality of my work as well as my productivity, and I hope that the information here is useful to others.
+I'm really happy with this workflow, and I'm certain that it improved the quality of my work as well as productivity.

 [0]: http://wikipedia.org/wiki/LaTeX
 [1]: http://nitens.org/taraborelli/latex